20n/act/wikiServices/README.md

 ```

 This process will install a DB to `actv01` on machine.
 This process will probably take somewhere on the
 order of 48 hours to complete.
 To setup a server to run this from scratch various external data dependencies are needed.
-The setup process is described in (Azure Server Setup)[https://github.com/20n/act/wiki/Architecture:-On-Azure#buildup-notes].
+The setup process is described in [Azure Server Setup](https://github.com/20n/act/wiki/Architecture:-On-Azure#buildup-notes).

 Once the installer has run, the biointerpretation pipeline should be run on `actv01`.
 The configuration file for
 the `BiointepretationDriver` class looks like this: